SUSE/cf-usb-sidecar/README.md

 Set this environment variable if you want catalog service manager to keep the output files written by the extensions.
 By default catalog service manager runs with DEV_MODE set to off, and it always deletes the output file where extensions write their output.
-It is strongly recommended to not set this environment variable in your SDL (that you plan on adding to service catalog), as leaving these output files on the disk may pose a is a security risk, as these files may contain credentials to the service.

 ```
 export DEV_MODE=true